tylerlum/cpsc340-2020w2/docs/assignment_schedule.md

 ## Assignment schedule

+Assignments are due every 2 weeks, with the exception of a 3-week gap between a3 and a4, where we have reading week and the midterm.

 | #    | Topic | Deadline |
 |------|-------|--------|
 |  a1  | Prerequisites, EDA, decision trees       |  Wed Jan 20     |